Weeks-UNC/shapemapper-txome/README.md

 inside arbitrary subdirectories to avoid large numbers of files in any given folder.

-The scripts provided here are not optimized to minimize disk usage.
-Expect output and intermediate files to have a total size 10-15x that of the compressed FASTQ input files.

 Default behavior is to discard any targets with fewer than 10 total reads pseudoaligning in either sample (controlled with the `--min-reads` parameter).
 An alternative filter requires